aroemers/sibiro/README.md

 ### Matching an URI

 Given compiled routes, an URI and a request-method, the function `match-uri` returns a map with `:route-handler` and `:route-params`, or nil if no match was found.
+Note that for a route to match, its inline regular expressions for route parameters need to match as well.
 For example:

 ```clj